perfectkb/perfecto/README.md

 - Server: Google Cloud Platform (previously called Google Application Engine)

 ## Documentation: Semantic Web Best Practices Hadbook for Dummies ##
-This documentation shares a set of semantic best practices
+This documentation shares a set of semantic best practices: http://perfectsemanticweb.appspot.com/documentation/SemanticWebBestPracticesForDummies.pdf

+The documentation aims to:
-* Help you improve your ontologies
+* Help improve your ontologies
-* Documentation to help fix errors encountered to design perfect ontologies with existing Semantic Web (SemWeb) validation or documentation tools: TripleChecker, OOPS, WebVOWL, Parrot, Vapour, LODE
+* help fix errors encountered to design perfect ontologies with existing Semantic Web (SemWeb) validation or documentation tools such as TripleChecker, OOPS, WebVOWL, Parrot, Vapour, LODE, etc.
-* Encouraging semantic interoperability. http://perfectsemanticweb.appspot.com/documentation/SemanticWebBestPracticesForDummies.pdf
+* Encouraging semantic interoperability.

 ## Documentation to set up the project, code reuse, etc. ##
-Documentation to set up such projects hosted on Google Application Engine: http://sensormeasurement.appspot.com/documentation/M3DeveloperDocumentation.pdf M3 project is a full project, PerfectO is one of the components.
+Documentation to set up such projects hosted on Google Application Engine: http://sensormeasurement.appspot.com/documentation/M3DeveloperDocumentation.pdf

+M3 project is a full project, PerfectO is one of the components.
 All components use the same technologies, follow the same implementations and methodologies.
 We aim to make this component as much independent as possible to improve its usability.

-Now there is the dedciated PerfectO web site: http://perfectsemanticweb.appspot.com/
+Now, there is the dedciated PerfectO web site: http://perfectsemanticweb.appspot.com/

 ## GitHub Useful Links ##
-PerfectKB GitHub:  https://github.com/perfectkb repository for all projects related to the design of the perfect Knowledge Bases (KBs)
+PerfectKB GitHub:  https://github.com/perfectkb repository for all projects related to the design of the perfect Knowledge Bases (KBs).

-PerfectO Sub-project for Ontology Improvement: https://github.com/perfectkb/perfecto/
+PerfectO sub-project for Ontology Improvement: https://github.com/perfectkb/perfecto/